 This locates job titles with a common indexing word (in this example, this is “warden”) in a single list and with a default code for cases where the indexing word alone does not provide enough information for more accurate coding.

-The excel version of the index is available from the related downloads section of this page and contains seven worksheets:
+The Excel version of the index is available from the related downloads section of this page and contains six worksheets:

-- FILE SPEC: file specification for the SOC 2020 index
+- FILE SPEC: SOC2020 coding index file specification

-- SOC 2020 coding index: the complete coding index, which includes new index entries to SOC 2020
+- SOC2020 coding index: the complete index, which includes new index entries added since publication

-- SOC 2020 structure: detailed structure of SOC 2020 major, sub-major, minor and unit groups
+- SOC2020 structure: detailed structure of Unit, Minor, Sub major and Major groups

-- ISCO-08 structure: detailed structure of the International Standard Classification of Occupations 2008
+- ISCO-08 structure: International Standard Classification of Occupations 2008 structure

 The index and structure are also available to download as csv files from the related downloads section.Back to table of contents